 We no longer collect cans of food, but instead accept cash donations to Loaves and Fishes of Tompkins County — the suggested donation is $10 per person.
-In 2021 we raised a record $4,200 for Loaves and Fishes, bringing the total over the years to over $26,000.
+In 2021 we raised a record $4,200 for Loaves and Fishes, bringing the total since 2014 to over $26,000.
+You can also donate online in advance if that’s easier.

 Are you on the Turkey Trot Honor Roll?
 If 2022 will be your fifth time (or more) participating in the run, let us know!
 We’ll add you as a Turkey Trot Honors Student.